learn-co-curriculum/dsc-functions-with-arguments/README.md

     if (mean_one > mean_two):
         return print("The first list,", list_pops_one ," has the larger mean population")
     else:
-        return print("The second list,", list_pops_one ,"has the larger mean population")
+        return print("The second list,", list_pops_two ,"has the larger mean population")
 ```